Associate Dean for Academic Affairs

-Professor Sharpe’s research focuses on the intersection of administrative law and federal court jurisdiction.
-He is particularly interested in federal preemption of state law.
-His most recent article, “Legislating Preemption,” will be published this year in the William and Mary Law Review.
-In addition, Professor Sharpe has recently published “Toward (A) Faithful Agency in the Supreme Court’s Preemption Jurisprudence” in the George Mason Law Review, and “Beyond Borders: Disassembling the State-Based Model of Federal Forum Fairness” in the Cardozo Law Review.
+Dean Sharpe is a nationally recognized scholar in the areas of administrative law and federal court jurisdiction.
+His research focuses on political oversight of federal and state administrative agencies, and on federal preemption of state law.
+His most recent article, “Judging Congressional Oversight,” was recently published in the Administrative Law Review.
+In addition, Dean Sharpe has recently published “Legislating Preemption” in the William and Mary Law Review, “Toward (A) Faithful Agency in the Supreme Court’s Preemption Jurisprudence” in the George Mason Law Review, and “Beyond Borders: Disassembling the State-Based Model of Federal Forum Fairness” in the Cardozo Law Review.

-Professor Sharpe received his J.D. from Yale Law School, where he was managing editor of the Yale Journal of International Law.
-He graduated Phi Beta Kappa from New York University, where he received a B.A. in English and American Literature.
-During the three years prior to attending Yale Law School, Professor Sharpe was an analyst in the investment banking division of Morgan Stanley in New York.
+Dean Sharpe received his J.D. from Yale Law School, where he was managing editor of the Yale Journal of International Law.
+He graduated magna cum laude and Phi Beta Kappa from New York University, where he earned a B.A. in English and American Literature.
+During the three years prior to attending Yale Law School, Dean Sharpe was an analyst in the investment banking division of Morgan Stanley in New York.